apache/nifi-minifi-cpp/PROCESSORS.md

 ### Description

 Track a Rolling Window based on evaluating an Expression Language expression on each FlowFile.
-Each FlowFile will be emitted with the count of FlowFiles and total aggregate valueof values processed in the current window.
+Each FlowFile will be emitted with the count of FlowFiles and total aggregate value of values processed in the current window.

 ### Properties